lawrenceypil/lawrenceypil.github.io/_pages/about.md

 permalink: /about
 ---

+#### *What Ypil’s poetry ultimately intuits is a kind of life, a persistence of its possibility nevertheless, in a world seemingly already predetermined in all directions.
+In other words: living, perhaps as a strange way to leave."* - [Christian Benitez](https://www.poetry.sg/lawrence-ypil-intro)

 <img src="/assets/images/main.jpg"
  alt="Lawrence Ypil.
 Photograph of a middle aged man smiling at the camera.
 He is seated outdoors in a garden." width="300px" />